rhysseddon/Flags-Quiz-MS2-Project-/README.md

 - Below the flag four clickable buttons displaying the answers which should be the same colour as the reset button.

 #### Start Modal
-- When the user first enters the site a transparent pop up modal should display within the central container, displaying the centralised text "Welcome!, Match the correct country to the flag" and below a "Begin" button.
+- When the user first enters the site a pop up modal should display within the central container, displaying the centralised text "Welcome!, Match the correct country to the flag" and below a "Begin" button.

 #### End Modal
 - When the game ends a pop up modal should display within the central container.